If setting rules isn't working and/or Ragebot isn't detecting you as admin, there's two possible solutions.

 This could be due to several reasons.

-It could also be because an admin set "Permissions" to 3.
+This could be because an admin has set some restrictions with the "Permissions" command.

 If you are an admin of the group, you can check what Permissions is set to by typing "Permissions".